Wheelchair hockey: how and where to practice it

 Disability hockey clubs and associations in the UK

 Wheelchair hockey currently has official federations in eleven countries, with each responsible for organising its own national competitions.
 The IWAS Committee For Powerchair Hockey governs the sport at an international level, as well as several other sports for people with disabilities, a full list of which can be found on their website.

 There are also six Ice Sledge Hockey clubs with active teams across England and Wales in Manchester, Cardiff and Sheffield, as well as Basingstoke, Kingston and Peterborough.

 Do you love sport?
 On the Sunrise Medical blog we also have other articles on different sports such as adapted basketball or wheelchair tennis.
-If you would like to practice any of these sports with the best equipment, at Sunrise Medical we have a line of sports wheelchairs that come with the option of customising yours with Built-4-Me to tailor yours to your game.
+If you would like to practice any of these sports with the best equipment, at Sunrise Medical we have a line of sports wheelchairs that can all be personalised through Built-4-Me to tailor yours to your game.
 Let us help you to find the best one to fit your favourite sport!